Diphyus

 Diphyus is a genus of parasitoid wasps belonging to the family Ichneumonidae.

 The genus was first described in 1890 by Joseph Kriechbaumer.
 (In the contents, the new genus is listed as Diphyes, a genus name which had already been used (1817) in the animal kingdom for a cnidarian genus, but in the text he described the genus Diphyus.
 He immediately follows this description with a description of Diphyes tricolor, which he references later in 1891 with the name Diphyus tricolor.
 Thus, the species is Diphyus tricolor.

-The genus has almost an cosmopolitan distribution.
+The genus has an almost cosmopolitan distribution.